If you’re like most writers, you want to turn your passion for writing into a real online business.

 Eye-Catching Home Page

 You only get one first impression when you send potential clients to your freelance writing website.
-Your home page needs to clearly communicate what you do in 2 seconds or less.
+Your home page needs to clearly communicate what you do in two seconds or less.

 This is NOT the time to put up random stock images or unnecessary text.
 Everything on your home page and writing website should be very intentional.